CognaLearn/slate/source/includes/_account-users.md

 {
   "message": "422 Unprocessable Entity",
   "errors": {
-    "identity": [
+    "email": [
-      "The account field is required."
+      "The email has already been taken."
     ]
   },
   "status_code": 422